mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 ### Exceptions and Contexts

-We are now confronted with the most challenging aspect of our task yet: the translation of context managers and exception handlers.
-To address this, we can start bt simplifying the problem with an approximation of the `with` keyword for context handling using `try/finally`, as illustrated below:
+We're now faced with the most difficult aspect of our task so far: translating context managers and exception handlers.
+To deal with those, we can start by reducing the problem using an approximation of the `with` keyword for context management using `try/finally`, as illustrated below:

 ```python
 with ContextManager() as ctx: